tanerim/ts_tokenizer/README.md

 ---

 ## apostrophed
-The apostrophed method identifies if given string that contains apostrophes.
+This method identifies if given string that contains an apostrophe that is surronding with any characters.

 ```python
 sample_one = "Defne'nin"